tarantool/doc/doc/1.10/reference/reference_lua/fiber.rst

     ..
 NOTE::

         Even if you catch the exception, the fiber will remain cancelled.
-        Most types of calls will check if the fiber's status is "cancelled".
+        Most types of calls will check whether the fiber.testcancel().
         However, some functions (``id``, ``status``, ``join`` etc.) will return no error.
-        We recommend application developers to implement status checks in the code so that cancelled fibers would end as soon as possible.
+        We recommend application developers to implement an occasional checks with :ref:`fiber.testcancel() <fiber-testcancel>` and to end fiber's execution as soon as possible in case it has been cancelled.

     **Example:**